xrzhuang/mapsapi/README.md

 In this library, Markers and InfoWindows are their own components.
 To use them, we need to import them!
 Add `InfoWindow, Marker` to `import { Map, GoogleApiWrapper } from 'google-maps-react';` (the import statement you already have).
 Let's drop a marker!

-Within your Map component, we're going to add a Marker Component, so it'll be the child of `<Map />`.
+Within your Map component, we're going to add a `Marker` component, so it'll be the child of `<Map />`.
 Add the code bellow inbetween the Map tags.

 ```javascript
 <Marker